Ankita01K/Laptop-Price-Prediction/README.md

 ## **Deployment:**

 **The machine learning model was deployed using Streamlit, allowing users to input laptop specifications and receive price predictions in real-time.
-The application is hosted on Render for easy accessibility.You can access from this**<html>
+The application is hosted on Render for easy accessibility.
+You can access from below **<html>
 <p>
 <a href="https://laptop-price-prediction-qzdf.onrender.com/"> Link </a>
 </p>